kingsor/HugoEdoDev/content/english/post/2016-01-26-more-android-open-source-apps.md

 ---
-date: "2016-01-26T00:00:00Z"
+date: "2016-01-26"
-description: There are more android open source apps I found on the internet that are usefull to improve android development learning.
+summary: There are more android open source apps I found on the internet that are usefull to improve android development learning.
+categories:
+- developer
 tags:
 - android
 - app
 - open source
 - learning
-- developer
 - mobile
 title: More Android Open Source Apps
 ---